 Does that then mean it wasn’t out of love that I married Mr Geni?

-Maybe that is the reason Mrs Geni is still happy to do the makeup for the soon-to-be brides who are to become second or third wives.
+Maybe that is the reason Mrs Geni is still happy to do the makeup of the soon-to-be brides who are to become second or third wives.
 “Let people experience joy once in their lives.”
 For Mrs Geni marriage is joy, happiness.
-“If someone does not even experience joy when they marry they aren’t going to find any other joy.”
+“If someone does not even experience joy when they marry, they aren’t going to find any other joy.”

 Has Mrs Geni ever thought about divorcing Mr Geni?

 “I’ve never thought about getting divorced.
 Have I thought about killing him?
 Often.”